Efficient planet formation by pebble accretion in ALMA rings: Discussion

-First, in our simulation, we aim to study the local evolution around the ring region.
-In order to isolate the effect caused by the uncertain disc evolution \citep[See][and references therein]{MiotelloEtal2022}, we keep the mass flux constant and ignore the global evolution of the disc.
-In reality, the pebble flux could decay with time.
-For discs where the dispersal timescale exceeds ${\sim}\rm Myr$, the steady state solution we derived is valid.
-Yet, if the disc evolves on timescales equal or shorter than ${\sim}\rm Myr$, the ring mass and the ensuing planet masses will also decrease with the decaying pebble mass flux as predicted by \eq{m_rpr} and \eq{M_ring_ss}, limiting efficiency of the planet factory.
-In future studies, a more thorough model of disc evolution including pebble drift, coagulation, and fragmentation needs to be considered, including, for example, the \texttt{pebble-predictor} prescription of \citet[][]{DrazkowskaEtal2021}.
+In reality, the pebble flux \hjch{could}{is also likely to} decay with time \citep[e.g.,][]{LambrechtsJohansen2014,VenturiniEtal2020,DrazkowskaEtal2021}.
+For discs where the dispersal timescale exceeds ${\sim}\rm Myr$ \hjadd{(the typical loading timescale for the ring, and the interval timescale of planet spawning, see \tb{output})}, the steady state solution we derived is valid.
+However, if the pebble flux decreases on a timescales shorter than ${\sim}\rm Myr$, the ring mass and the ensuing planet masses will decrease accordingly (\eq{m_rpr} and \eq{M_ring_ss}).
+In future studies, \hjadd{it is worthwhile to consider} a \hjrem{more complete} model \hjch{of disc evolution}{accounting for time-dependent surface density and pebble flux,} \hjrem{pebble drift,} coagulation, and fragmentation \hjrem{needs to be considered} \citep[e.g,][]{GuileraEtal2020,VenturiniEtal2020,SchneiderBitsch2021i}.

-The planetesimal formation prescription in \eq{dotM_plt} means that streaming instability and planetesimal formation happen when the mid-plane dust-to-gas ratio $>\!1$, after which the clumps will exist for a settling time-scale \citep[][]{ShariffCuzzi2015}.
-We choose a planetesimal formation efficiency $\epsilon = 0.001$ as the default value in our model, which is in line with the choice of other works \citep[e.g.][]{DrazkowskaEtal2016,SchoonenbergEtal2018,StammlerEtal2019}.
+The planetesimal formation prescription in \eq{dotM_plt} means that streaming instability and planetesimal formation happen when the mid-plane dust-to-gas ratio \hjch{$>\!1$}{exceeds unity}, after which the clumps will exist for a settling time-scale \citep[][]{ShariffCuzzi2015}.
+We choose a planetesimal formation efficiency $\zeta = 0.001$ as the default value in our model, which is in line with the choice of other works \citep[e.g.][]{DrazkowskaEtal2016,SchoonenbergEtal2018,StammlerEtal2019}.
 Yet, a value of $10^{-3}$ seems unphysically low.
-As we showed in \se{epsilon}, a higher planetesimal formation efficiency implies that the ring will spawn planetesimal much faster and a planetesimal formation efficiency exceeding $\epsilon \gtrsim 0.1$ will even consume the ring as shown in JO21.
-The low $\epsilon$ we and other works adopt is partly driven by these reason.
-A possible solution to this conundrum is to argue that the low $\epsilon$ is a manifestation of clump-planetesimal interactions, which tears apart pebble clumps before they gravitationally collapse.
-Then, although initially planetesimals form on a settling timescale, the existence of large population of planetesimal bodies would quickly suppress further planetesimal formation, and reduce $\epsilon$.
+As we showed in \se{epsilon}, a higher planetesimal formation efficiency implies that the ring will spawn planetesimal much faster and a planetesimal formation efficiency exceeding $\zeta \gtrsim 0.1$ will even consume the ring as shown in JO21.
+The low $\zeta$ we and other works adopt is partly driven by these reason.
+A possible solution to this conundrum is to argue that the low $\zeta$ is a manifestation of clump-planetesimal interactions, which tears apart pebble clumps before they gravitationally collapse.
+Then, although initially planetesimals form on a settling timescale, the existence of large population of planetesimal bodies would quickly suppress further planetesimal formation, and reduce $\zeta$.
 Future work to test this hypothesis with hydrodynamical simulations is worthwhile.